 Schools, Child Care, Workplaces and Other Congregate Settings

 Congregate living settings are facilities or other housing where people who are not related reside in close proximity and share at least one common room.
 This includes correctional and detention facilities, homeless shelters, group homes, college dormitories, and residential substance use treatment facilities.
-If a staff member, volunteer, or resident of a congregate living setting has a monkeypox virus infection, transmission could occur to others.
-See Considerations for Reducing Monkeypox Transmission in Congregate Living Settings for more information.
+If a staff member, volunteer, or resident of a congregate living setting has a mpox virus infection, transmission could occur to others.
+See Considerations for Reducing Mpox Transmission in Congregate Living Settings for more information.

 Education for Healthcare Clinicians